zikunz/tp/docs/UserGuide.md

 In the very unlikely event that all orders are cancelled, instead of deleting them one by one, you can use the `orders clear` feature to do it efficiently.

-steps to clear the order list:
+Steps to clear the order list:
 1. Input `orders clear` command.
 3. Press enter.
 4. You can see the confirmation message that there is no single order now.